-The note calculation agent in its sole discretion will make all determinations regarding the index, successor indices, business days, trading days, the index return, the closing level of the index, the final index level, the coupon payment dates, the stated maturity date, the coupon determination dates, the determination date, the coupons, the cash settlement amount on your notes at maturity and any other determination as applicable or specified herein.
+The note calculation agent in its sole discretion will make all determinations regarding the index, successor indices, business days, trading days, the index return, the final index level, the stated maturity date, the determination date, the cash settlement amount on your notes at maturity and any other determination as applicable or specified herein.
 Absent manifest error, all determinations of the note calculation agent will be final and binding on you and us, without any liability on the part of the note calculation agent.